mathieuancelin/elem-vdom/readme.md

 ];
 ```

 you need to do so, because the `setupEnv` function need to be called before the first loading of `Elem`.
+This will setup everything you need to create global `window` and `document` objects based on working with `jsdom`.
+If you want to use a real browser or something like `phantomjs`, you don't need to call `setupEnv`, just use an HTML document with a `<div id="app"></div>`.

-Then in you test file, write something like :
+Then in you test file, you can test the behavior of your components :

 ```javascript
 import { expect } from 'chai';